Skip to main content

 How to sell 'extras'

-To sell extras, you'll need to ensure that every ticket you sell is linked to one attendance, even if this includes an add-on product.
+To sell extras, each ticket must be linked to one attendance, even when including an add-on product.

-For example, if you are selling one add-on, you could create the following two tickets:
+For example, if you're offering an add-on, you could create two ticket options:

 For example:

-Along the same lines, if you wanted to sell multiple extras, e.g. T-shirts (£5) and gardening gloves (£6), you would need to cover every possible combination for your customers.
+If you offer multiple extras, such as T-shirts (£5) and gardening gloves (£6), you’ll need to create ticket options that cover every possible combination:

 Considering attendees and attendance when selling tickets

-A customer could purchase both in one transaction, expecting to attend the event and receive a T-shirt when they arrive.
-However, as far as Bookwhen is concerned, each of the above tickets brings one attendee to your event.
+A customer could purchase both in one transaction, expecting to attend the event and receive a T-shirt.
+However, Bookwhen would count this as two attendees instead of one, which can lead to issues.

 Thank you! 🕺